nemonik/hands-on-DevOps-gen2/README.md

 **NOTE**

-- If your build fails outright with the message `default: linter: untrusted repositories cannot mount host volumes`, you have forgotten the enable `Trusted` for the repository in [Drone CI](https://github.com/drone/drone).
-You can then go back do that and `RESTART` the build.
+- If your build fails outright with the message `default: linter: untrusted repositories cannot mount host volumes`, you have forgotten the enable `Trusted` for the `root/hellworld-web` repository in [Drone CI](https://github.com/drone/drone).
+You can  go back do that and restart the build by clicking on the hamburger (the icon with three dots in a vertical line) to open a drop down and selecting ``RESTART`.

-## 12.22.
+## 12.21.
 Add the DAST (`owasp-zap`) step to the pipeline

 ![Activity Diagram for helloworld-web project: Add the DAST (`owasp-zap`) step to the pipeline](diagrams/helloworld-web-add-dast-step.svg)
 [PlantUML source for this diagram](plantuml/helloworld-web-add-dast-step.puml)